mbengue1/pl-role-discovery/planning/documentation.md

 **Primary Users:** Football analysts, coaches/scouts, data-curious fans, recruiters/hiring managers (evaluation artifact)

-**Status:** Planning complete → build plan defined → deployment targets specified
+**Status:** ✅ **PROJECT COMPLETE** - All modules implemented and deployed to Streamlit Cloud

 ---

 ## 0) Executive Summary

-This project discovers **data-driven player roles** in the English Premier League using **unsupervised learning** on rich, per-90-normalized on-ball and off-ball statistics.
-The final deliverable is a **deployed, interactive Streamlit application** that lets users:
+This project discovers data-driven player roles in the English Premier League using unsupervised learning on rich, per-90-normalized statistics.
+The final deliverable is a deployed, interactive Streamlit application that lets users:

-* Search a player and see their **inferred role** (+ confidence),
+* Search a player and see their inferred role with confidence
-* Explore **nearest-neighbor** similar players,
+* Explore nearest-neighbor similar players
-* Compare a player to their role archetype via  **radar charts** ,
+* Compare a player to their role archetype via radar charts
-* Visualize the league-wide player landscape with  **PCA/UMAP scatter** ,
+* Visualize the league-wide player landscape with PCA/UMAP scatter plots
-* Understand **why** a player is assigned to a role via  **SHAP/permutation importance** .
+* Understand why a player is assigned to a role via SHAP/permutation importance

+**Project Status**: Complete and deployed at [pl-role-discovery.streamlit.app](https://pl-role-discovery.streamlit.app)

-This documentation formalizes the  **objectives, scope, data strategy, modeling decisions, explainability framework, system architecture, UX flows, evaluation criteria, non-functional requirements, testing/observability, risks, and roadmap** .
+This documentation formalizes the objectives, scope, data strategy, modeling decisions, explainability framework, system architecture, UX flows, evaluation criteria, non-functional requirements, testing/observability, risks, and roadmap.

 ---